Overview

 query(colRef, filters..) -

-add a document to the collection, with a random ID generated on the fly -
+add a document to the collection, (random ID, generated on the fly):

 addDoc(colRef, data).